beshu-tech/readonlyrest-docs/elasticsearch.md

 The server discovery mechanism can be optionally configured further, by adding a few more configuration parameters, all of which are optional:

 * `record_name` - DNS SRV record name.
 By default it's `_ldap._tcp`, but could be `_ldap._tcp.domainname` or any custom value.
 * `dns_url` - Address of non-default DNS server in form `dns://IP[:PORT]`.
-By default the system DNS is used.
+By default, the system DNS is used.
 * `ttl` - DNS cache timeout.
-Specifies how long values from DNS will be kept in cache.
+Specifies how long values from DNS will be kept in the cache.
 Default is 1h.
 * `use_ssl` - Use `true` when SSL should be used for LDAP connections.
 Default is `false` which means that SSL won't be used.

 Example: